 In 2007, the Energy Independence and Security Act required an additional increase from 9 billion gallons in 2008 to 36 billion gallons in 2022.
-The requirements were then divided between 15 billion gallons worth of corn-based ethanol (which is the most common biofuel currently produced in since its inception, it has become increasingly clear that the RFS has failed to deliver on any of its stated goals, and instead, it has produced a litany of unintended consequences.

-the U.S.) and 21 billion gallons of advanced biofuels.
+The requirements were then divided between 15 billion gallons worth of corn-based ethanol (which is the most common biofuel currently produced in the U.S.) and 21 billion gallons of advanced biofuels.
 Not surprisingly, the high costs of producing advanced biofuels meant that this target was unrealistic, and the EPA reset the levels of advanced biofuel production to levels that were more practicable to achieve.
 Changes to the RFS over time are displayed in the graph below: